Lease vs. Buy vs. Repair

 Other airlines use spare engines to add some additional life (“Green Time”) into their airframes until they perform the final tear down of the aircraft.

-Staggering of shop visits
+Staggering shop visit timing

 Engines have become very reliable and predictable over the past decades.
 However, shop visits due to performance restorations or LLP changes are still required during a typical engine life cycle.
 Since airlines typically ramp up their fleet very quickly ad over a short period of time many engine shop visits will occur in the same time window.
 This will lead to major peaks which can be challenging to handle from a operational and financial perspective.
 Operating a spare engine and parking some of your engines will help to smoothen the scheduling of your shop visits and provides more breathing room for unexpected events.